The-Running-Dev/Porfolio/README.md

 On my StackOverflow developer story you can see some of the projects I have worked on as well my Pluralsight assessment scores for Angular and JavaScript.

-By the way, Ben Richards and "The Running Dev" are my online personas, after my favorite Arnold movie, The Running Man.

 Now onto actual projects...

 ## C#/.NET